Einar Wilhelms

 Einar Wilhelms (2 August 1895 – 3 August 1978) was a Norwegian football player.
 He was born in Fredrikstad, and played as an inside forward for Fredrikstad FK.
-He was capped 13 times for Norwegian national team scoring five goals, and played at the Antwerp Olympics in 1920, where the Norwegian team reached the quarter finals.
+He was capped 13 times for the Norwegian national team scoring five goals, and played at the Antwerp Olympics in 1920, where the Norwegian team reached the quarter-finals.
 He died in Fredrikstad in 1978.